sdsu-comp526/fall24/_sources/syllabus.md

 ![](img/Henry2019-Table1.png)

-## Assessment and grading
+## Assessment, grading policy and schedule

 This class will have some assignments and projects (midterm and final).
 The final projects can be individual or group projects (depending on the number of students registered) and will be agreed upon with the instructor.
 There will be a midterm and a final oral presentation for each project.
 Moreover, a final report must be delivered.
 Instructions about what is expected for both midterm and final presentations as well as for the final report will be provided.

 Grading breakdown:
+- Partipation (can include engagement in class, attendance, use of office hours, etc) (5%)
-- Assignment 1 (10%)
+- Assignment 1 (10%): due Friday, September 13, by midnight (AOE)
-- Assignment 2 (10%)
+- Assignment 2 (10%): due Friday, October 4, by midnight (AOE)
-- Assignment 3 (10%)
+- Assignment 3 (10%): due Friday, October 25, by midnight (AOE)
+- Assignment 4 (10%): due Friday, November 15, by midnight (AOE)

-- Midterm project (%30)
+- Midterm project (%20): due Wednesday October 16, by midnight (AOE)
-- Final project (%40)
+- Final project (%35): due Monday, December 16 (exam hours 8-10 a.m.)

+The schedule is subject to change (the instructor will announce any changes).

 ## GitHub